nicm42/100-days-of-code/log2.md

 Thoughts: For some reason getting the interface to resize the mini-browser and let me scroll was really hard today.
 It overshadowed the things I was learning.

 Link to work: None

+Day 53: 28th March 2020
+Progress: Watched the responsive navigation lessons in the UI Dwsign Bootcamp.

+Thoughts: Still struggling with the mini browser (and my browser crashing).
+This was stuff I already recently learnt, but it was good to get another reminder of how it's not as complicated as I used to think it was!

+Link to work: None